-Prince Harry Cracks Joke About Meghan Markle’s Pregnancy: ‘Is It Mine?”
+Prince Harry Cracks Joke About Meghan Markle’s Pregnancy: ‘Is It Mine?’

 — Page Six (@PageSix) February 26, 2019

 As for Prince Harry, while he joked about the paternity of his pregnant wife’s baby, his fatherly instincts seem to already be kicking in.
-Entertainment Tonight posted a BBC clip that showed Harry and Meghan were watching Moroccan children cooking pancakes when the Duke of Sussex noticed one of the cameras from a local TV station getting a tad too close to a child’s head.
+Entertainment Tonight posted a BBC clip that showed Harry and Meghan watching Moroccan children cooking pancakes when the Duke of Sussex noticed one of the cameras from a local TV station getting a tad too close to a child’s head.
 Harry was then seen shooing the camera away to protect the child from getting hit in the head by the camera.

 And don’t worry, royal watchers, Prince Harry has long acknowledged he is the father of Meghan Markle’s baby—just in case you had any doubts.
 In January, Harry made an appearance at a Commonwealth Youth Roundtable discussion at Lancaster House, where he gave a speech to youth representatives in attendance and noted his own impending fatherhood.